This appendix contains terms and abbreviations that are found in

 data and API nodes.
 See

 RBR.
 Row-Based Replication.
-MySQL Cluster Replication is row-based replication.
-See MySQL Cluster Replication.
+NDB Cluster Replication is row-based replication.
+See NDB Cluster Replication.

 STTOR.
 STarT Or Restart